Take a trip up the Thames this August Bank Holiday, to the much-loved Hampton Court…

 The Fair started at noon every May Bank Holiday Monday.
 Riverboats, battered old vans and a colourful collection of Bohemians of all ages descended on the green the day before the event.
 Tents and stalls were erected and areas cordoned off in preparation.
 On the day, the crowds arrived and the music would begin.
 The hot plates would start sizzling and the henna artists, hair braiders and face painters would get to work.
 The power to amplify the music came from people generating electricity on cycles.
 Kids helped to make environmental sculptures and learned how to juggle, walk on stilts and fashion kites and dream-catchers from household rubbish.

 There were stalls selling herbs, tie-dyed handmade clothes created from sustainable materials, local produce, candles, pots, jewellery and incense sticks.
-Kingston’s voluntary organisations, groups and clubs were there, educating and informing.
+Kingston’s voluntary organisations, groups and clubs were there, educating and inform.
 You could learn how to heat water underground, compost and keep your babies in nappies without adding to landfill.

 As evening approached, the families would leave.
 The music and entertainment got louder and mingling with the smell of couscous and falafel wraps would be the whiff or marijuana.
 By 9pm it was all over and the big tidy up would begin.

 The Green Fair marked the start of summer for Kingston.
 Unfortunately, the weather wasn’t always kind and in the last few years up to 2008, the May Bank Holiday saw some incredible downpours which kept people away and it all became unprofitable.
 By 2009 the Fair had gone.